scala/scala3/docs/_spec/04-basic-declarations-and-definitions.md

 The name of any declared or defined variable may not end in `_=`.

-A variable definition `var ´x´: ´T´ = _` can appear only as a member of a template.
+The right-hand-side of a mutable variable definition that is a member of a template can be the special reference `scala.compiletime.uninitialized`: `var ´x´: ´T´ = scala.compiletime.uninitialized`.
 It introduces a mutable field with type ´T´ and a default initial value.
 The default value depends on the type ´T´ as follows: